Philips circle pattern: PT5210/PT5230/PT5300

+SDI (digital) pattern generation

 The aforementioned PT5210, PT5230 and PT5300 all optionally include SDI outputs in addition to analogue.
-While these products are mostly focused on patterns for digital transmission, an optional hardware upgrade was available for the PT5210, PT5230 and PT5300 (PT8603/903 for the PT5210 and PT8633 for the PT5230/PT5300) which provides the traditional 4:3 and 16:9 circle patterns of the PM5644 (in standard definition only).
+While these products are mostly focused on patterns for digital transmission, an optional hardware upgrade was available for the PT5210, PT5230 and PT5300 (PT8603/903 for the PT5210 and PT8633 for the PT5230/PT5300) which provides the traditional 4:3 and 16:9 circle patterns of the PM5644 (in standard definition only) and offer an upgrade path for component versions of the PM5644.
+Although it was not the intended use-case these modules are known to have been used with exclusively digital transmissions.

 In the case of the PT8633, options available include a 5 or 10 step grayscale staircase for both formats and the option to omit the corner circles for the 16:9 pattern combined with digital specific features such a moving bar in the bottom box to test if the stream is live or frozen.
+Due to hardware limitations, it was not possible to enable both text in the bottom box and a moving bar with the sole exception of a workaround developed for SVT.
 Pulsed audio can also be generated for synchronisation testing.

 Known transmissions include 2RN in Ireland, TVB J2 in Hong Kong and ABC Television in Australia.
 Other digital pattern generators which generate patterns resembling that of the PM5644 are known such as those from Promax.

+Non-Philips

+Many broadcast Philips circle patterns were generated by non-Philips equipment.
+Such vendors include Rohde & Schwarz, Tektronix, ShibaSoku and PROMAX Electronics.